cljung/did-samples/b2c-vc-signin/README.md

 - A public website, like Azure AppServices, for the VC verifier

 For the public website, you can use [ngrok](https://ngrok.com/) during development to run the websites from your local laptop.

+## Issuer and Verifier website and API

+This sample no longer contains the node.js code for the VC issuer and verifier.
+Instead you need to pick any of the `api-*` samples in your prefered language and follow the deployment instructions in each project.
+After deploying them, you need to make sure you follow the instructions for B2C, as the B2C Custom Policies makes REST API calls to your deployed APIs.

 ## Live site for testing